 Reservations for both can be made at https://maplewood.recdesk.com/Community/Program?category=9

 The Country Store at Durand-Hedden will be open, offering history-themed treasures, including early American games, books, and toys; quill pens and ink; historic cookbooks; cookie molds; tin lanterns; decorative items, and local honey.
 The Store will also have the exhibit booklet, Slavery in New Jersey: A Troubled History, for sale.

 Parking is available on neighboring streets.
 Admission is free upon registration; donations are appreciated.

 About Durand-Hedden House and Garden

 Durand-Hedden House is dedicated to telling the history of the development of Maplewood and the surrounding area in new and engaging ways.
-It is located in Grasmere Park at 523 Ridgewood Road in Maplewood.
+It is located in Grasmere Park, 523 Ridgewood Road, Maplewood.
 For more information or to arrange group tours call 973-763-7712.
-You can also visit our website at durandhedden.org and find us on Facebook and Twitter.
+Visit www.durandhedden.org and find us on Facebook and Twitter.

 The South Orange/Maplewood Community Coalition on Race is a nationally recognized non-profit organization that envisions a community that is a model for the nation in which people of different races, ethnic groups, and backgrounds can interact, form friendships, and participate fully in the community’s economic, political, civic, educational, and cultural life.
 The Coalition creates strategies to support stably integrated residential neighborhoods, advocates for racial equity and excellence for all students in the schools, and brings the community together to learn, to build relationships across racial and cultural barriers, and to celebrate differences.
 The Coalition’s website is www.communitycoalitiononrace.org.